-At Redknot Homes, we understand how to design and build a home, considering our clients’ needs, wants, and budgets.
-With this process, Redknot is fully responsible to our clients to deliver on the entire project … there is no shared responsibility.
+At Redknot Homes, we understand how to design and build a home specifically for you.
+We consider our clients’ needs, wants, and budgets.
+With our in-depth build process, Redknot is fully responsible to our clients to deliver on the entire project.

-With our process, a home is designed collaboratively to fully understand the budget, wants/needs, and ultimate goals for the project.
-Our expertise spans from design to the building components and methodologies, zoning, site considerations and logistics, LEED certification requirements and tax abatement eligibility.
-As custom home builders, we see all sorts of building methodologies and understand which ones deliver the best cost/benefit return.
+With our design-build process, a home is designed collaboratively in-house.
+Specifically, we believe it’s easier to fully understand the budget, needs, and goals for the project when we handle all the moving parts involved.
+Our expertise spans from architectural design to interior design, and more.
+Additionally, our team considers zoning, site conditions, logistics, LEED certification requirements, and tax abatement eligibility.
+As experienced custom home builders, we understand which methodologies deliver the best cost/benefit return to clients.
 Said another way, architects alone do not know what it costs to build various aspects of a home, but we do.
-The homes that we build follow our proven process and enjoy the following benefits:

 SHORTER DESIGN & BUILDING TIME